Can I Sue if I Signed an Arbitration Agreement?

 Many arbitration agreements will set out specific rules governing the arbitration.
 Sometimes, rather than include rules in their contract, the parties will agree to follow an organization's rules, such as those of the American Arbitration Association (AAA).

 Following that, the parties select an arbitrator.
 They might propose their own arbitrator or, if they agreed to follow the AAA's rules, they might select one from the AAA's roster.
-Once the parties agree on an arbitrator, they then prepare for the arbitration.
+Once the parties agree on an arbitrator, they prepare for the arbitration.
 They will gather evidence and exchange documents, all in a manner agreed to by the parties or contained in applicable arbitration rules.
 The parties typically then submit written arguments to the arbitrator before the arbitration.

 Arbitration Pros and Cons

-Many lawyers are big fans of arbitration as a way to resolve disputes.
+Many lawyers are fans of arbitration as a way to resolve disputes.
 Here are some of the reasons why:

-- Speed: arbitrations are generally concluded in less time than it takes to resolve a court case
+- Speed: Arbitrations are generally concluded in less time than it takes to resolve a court case.

-- Expense: arbitrations often (but not always) are less expensive than court cases
+- Expense: Arbitrations are often (but not always) less expensive than court cases.

-- Informality: arbitrations tend to be less formal and more flexible than court cases
+- Informality: Arbitrations tend to be less formal and more flexible than court cases.

-- No jury trial: if you agree to arbitration, you lose the right to have a jury of your peers decide the facts of your case
+- No jury trial: If you agree to arbitration, you lose the right to have a jury of your peers decide the facts of your case.

-- No right to an appeal: Unless the parties agree otherwise, you generally don't have the right to appeal an arbitrator's decision if it goes against you
+- No right to an appeal: Unless the parties agree otherwise, you generally don't have the right to appeal an arbitrator's decision if it goes against you.

 Arbitration Provisions in Employment Agreements